Mets lose rubber game to Reds, drop to 8-9 since All-Star break

 Baez immediately redeemed himself by whipping a relay throw to the plate to nail Suarez on Tyler Naquin’s double to left-center.
 The throw was clocked at 91 miles per hour.

-After Pillar picked up the Mets’ first hit in the fifth, the Reds batted around in the sixth, scoring three and knocking out Stroman.
+After Pillar picked up the Mets’ first hit in the fifth, the Reds batted around in the sixth, scoring three and knocking out Stroman (7-10).

 Jesse Winker doubled and scored when Kyle Farmer tripled to left-center, the ball falling just out of the reach of a diving Pillar.